firegoby/longsip/readme.md

 Credits
 -------

 A lot of the early foundation of this Gulp setup was based on the excellent work done by [Dan Tello (greypants)](http://github.com/greypants) and his [gulp-starter](https://github.com/greypants/gulp-starter) project.
-Please check it out, it features a number of cool things not included in Pimms that might be useful for your project.
-Pimms arose out of a need for a default frontend build system that differed from the toolset that gulp-starter focuses on, in no way do I suggest that Pimms is better, simply a mutated cousin who wandered off in a slightly different direction :) Many, many thanks to Dan (and the other gulp-starter contributors) for all their hard work and sharing their efforts.
+Please check it out, it features a number of cool things not included in Longsip that might be useful for your project.
+Longsip arose out of a need for a default frontend build system that differed from the toolset that gulp-starter focuses on, in no way do I suggest that Longsip is better, simply a mutated cousin who wandered off in a slightly different direction :) Many, many thanks to Dan (and the other gulp-starter contributors) for all their hard work and sharing their efforts.